leejo/battling_a_legacy_schema_with_dbic/presentation.md

 ---
 ## Confusing Terminology

-<p class="fragment"> If you don't leak the abstraction then this becomes an non-issue. </p>
+<p class="fragment"> If you don't leak the abstraction then this becomes a non-issue. </p>

 <p class="fragment"> Because your `SkiResort::Model::Piste` class could be querying a table named potato. </p>